Leo Hjelde: Celtic

 On 29 July 2019, Hjelde signed a professional contract with Scottish Premiership club Celtic at 15 years old; he was brought straight into the reserve squad.

 On 22 January 2021, Hjelde signed for Premiership side Ross County on loan for the remainder of the season.
 He made his league debut the following day against Rangers in a 5–0 defeat.
 He scored his first professional goal on 6 March 2021 in a 3–2 win against Kilmarnock.
 His performances on loan led to Ross County boss John Hughes likening the young defender to former Celtic player Virgil van Dijk.

 Leeds United

-On 27 August 2021, Hjelde signed for Leeds United for an undisclosed fee, signing a four-year-deal at Elland Road.
+On 27 August 2021, Hjelde signed for Leeds United for an undisclosed fee, signing a four-year deal at Elland Road.

 Hjelde made his senior debut for Leeds United on 9 January 2022 in the starting line-up in 2–0 FA Cup third round defeat to West Ham United.
 He made his Premier League debut the following week, also at West Ham, when he came on as a first-half replacement for Junior Firpo in Leeds' 3–2 win, becoming the youngest Norwegian to play in the Premier League.

 On 12 January 2023, Hjelde joined EFL Championship side Rotherham United on loan for the remainder of the 2022–23 season.

+Sunderland

+On 30 January 2024 Hjelde joined Sunderland on a four-and-a-half-year deal for an undisclosed fee.

+His first game for Sunderland was an EFL Championship fixture against Middlesbrough, which he played 90 minutes in, with the game ending 1–1.